CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/04-table.md

 You can now inspect your table in the left nav and see that all the objects under the table were automatically created for you.

-You can also now go in and edit the able definition by right clicking on the table and then selecting **Properties**.
+You can also now go in and edit the table definition by right clicking on the table and then selecting **Properties**.

 This brings back  the same dialog as above allowing you to edit the definition of the table.